 FACT: OK, so I am not an escort.
-At least not technically.
+Not technically.

 But I respect them and I think you should too.

 This is a response to two articles discussing the merits and perils of the escort business.
 Specifically, the original article discusses the "girlfriend experience" which is most typically) a relationship where an attractive woman essentially "dates" a man in exchange for money where both parties understand the limited nature of the relationship.

 If you want to read these before we get going here, I will wait:

 What I got from Leandra's article is that, while she can see the benefit to men, she is having a hard time seeing the benefit being an escort poses for women.